JohnodonCode/modmail/README.md

 # ModMail
-Self hosted premade ModMail bot for Discord servers.
+Self hosted premade ModMail bot for Discord servers written in Discord.js.
 Enter some info in the config.json and start the bot!

 # Config
 ```json